4 Pitfalls I Hit Upgrading pnpm v10 to v11 — A Summary of Fixes for Docker and CI Environments

 unrs-resolver: true

-I also needed this at the project root for other packages:
+It was also needed at the project root for other packages:

 # pnpm-workspace.yaml (root)